annr/aboutmybike_v1/README.md

 ## Setting up the database

-Using "Inialize" with the Postgres app will great a server with your username -- you did this above.
+Using "Inialize" with the Postgres app will create a server with your username -- you did this above.
 When you open the postgres command line it will default to the server generated with the current username, so you'll see something like `ann=# `.

 We don't care too much about who will be the owner of the database since it will be used for local dev only.